scottyah/aoc2022/README.md

 2. In terminal (or powershell), run the desired day you want with python `py aoc[day].py`
 3. The results will be printed in stdout

+## Structure
+Each solution file is at the root level, along with the README and gitignore file The puzzle_input directory contains copy/pasted puzzle input from the AoC website The test_puzzle_input directory contains some test data from the AoC website